openvinotoolkit/model_server/docs/docker_container.md

  be loaded on Neural Compute Stick.

-Single stick can handle single model.
-If there are more sticks plugged in, OpenVINO Toolkit chooses where the model is loaded.
-In case of serving multiple models for NCS, one model is loaded on one stick.
-Again OpenVINO Toolkit decides which model will be handled by which stick.
+A single stick can handle one model at a time.
+If there are multiple sticks plugged in, OpenVINO Toolkit chooses to which one the model is loaded.

 ## Batch Processing